RKPYI/rantale/API.md

 # API Integration Setup

-This document describes the API integration setup for the Ranovel frontend application.
+This document describes the API integration setup for the Rantale frontend application.

 ## 🚀 Quick Start